Resource Saving via Ensemble Techniques for Quantum Neural Networks: Related Works

 In this paper, we propose a classical ensemble learning approach to the outputs of several quantum neural networks in order to reduce the quantum resources for a given quantum model and provide superior performances in terms of error rate over single quantum neural network instances.
 To the best of our knowledge, no one has ever proposed such an ensemble framework for VQCs.
 We also compare both bagging and boosting strategy to provide an analysis on the most appropriate ensemble methods for quantum neural networks in a noiseless setting.
-An error analysis with respect to the number of layers of the quantum neural networks reveals that bagging models greatly outperform the baseline model with low number of layers, with remarkable performances as the number of layers increase.
-Finally, we apply our approach to the IBM Lagos superconductor-based QPU to investigate the potential advantages of bagging techniques in mitigating the effects of noise during the execution of quantum circuits on NISQ devices.
+An error analysis with respect to the number of layers of the quantum neural networks reveals that bagging models greatly outperform the baseline model with low number of layers, with remarkable performances as the number of layers increase; in fact, sufficiently complex bagging models allow to select better points on the bias-variance trade-off curve, such that one can maximise generalisability in a way not always possible with a single learner (especially ones with intrinsic constraints such as the QNN) \cite{rayana2016sequential,merentitis2014ensemble}.
+Finally, we apply our approach both to a simulated IBM Quantum Lima noisy backend and to the IBM Lagos superconductor-based QPU to investigate the potential advantages of bagging techniques in mitigating the effects of noise during the execution of quantum circuits on NISQ devices.